laha-arindam/egr404/README.md

 This tool allows users to input character names, themes, genres, and moral lessons.
 The system then:
 - Generates a personalized children's story using GPT
 - Creates matching illustrations using DALL·E or Stable Diffusion
-- Exports the story as a PDF or shows it in an online flipbook
+- Shows it in an online flipbook

 ## 🚀 Features
 - AI-based text and image generation